w3ctag/design-reviews/2015/04/Upgrade_Insecure.md

 ### ISSUE: Same-Origin vs Cross-Origin Behavior Unclear in Examples

 Talking to other TAG members about the spec, it became apparent that some of us thought the spec only applied upgrades to same-origin requests.
-I attribute most of my confusion to the examples in Section 1.2.
+I (Yan) attribute most of my confusion to the examples in Section 1.2.
 Example #1 uses the example of `<img src="http://example.com/image.png">` being upgraded on `https://example.com` and Example #2 explicitly says that `<a